plant-emotion/plant-emotion/_posts/2020-06-22-mastering-opencv.md

 ## Thresholding w/ Scikit-image

-- More thresh techniques: Otsu and Triangle are global threshholding techniques (i.e. background is uniform); while __Niblack and Sauvola__ are __local__ thresholding techniques (better for plants because background is not uniform; internal note see 'Sauvola').
+- More thresh techniques: Otsu and Triangle are global thresholding techniques (i.e. background is uniform); while __Niblack and Sauvola__ are __local__ thresholding techniques (better for plants because background is not uniform; internal note see 'Sauvola').

 # Chapter 8 - Contour Detection, Filtering, and Drawing